adamjmurray/cosy/README.md

 # Future

-Near-term TODOs:
+TODOs:

 * Allow independent control over the note duration and the inter-note-onset intervals (i.e. support staccato vs. legato)
 * Numeric intervals (allow something like i2 and i7 instead of m2 and P5)
-* More convenient syntax for OSC messages
 * A way to change the current octave, pitch, velocity, and duration without outputting anything
 * Allow chains to be formed across scopes.
 For example, support:<br/>
   $melody=e:q d c:h; $melody:mp
 * Documentation!
 And more examples.
 * Release updated version of ajm.ruby and the Cosy Max/MSP object

-Long-term TODOs:

 * tick-rate generators, output faster than the sequencing rate, for doing things like CC LFOs and pitch bend envelopes
-* a clean API for manipulating the sequencing tree on-the-fly as the sequencer is running, for interactive control and a clean syntax for self-modifying sequences
+* a clean API for manipulating the sequencing tree on-the-fly as the sequencer is running (interactive control as well as self-modifying sequences)
 * arpeggiators
 * new node traversal behaviors, for example loops that go up/down instead of starting over when the last note is reached